victor-gil-sepulveda/PhD-VMDSnapshotTiles/Readme.md

 <img src="examples/output.png"/>

-This script will invoke VMD to render the picture, and image magick to do the tle composition.
+This script will invoke VMD to render the picture, and ImageMagick to do the the composition.
 This means you need to have both installed and accessible if you want to use this script out of the box.

 ##Parameters